RealOrangeOne/theorangeone.net/content/posts/my-first-arch-install.md

 I've been an arch user for many years, and a linux user for even longer, but I've never installed arch from scratch.
 I was an Antergos user for many years, but after its demise, I needed an alternative.
 In a [previous post]({{< relref replacing-antergos >}}), I spoke of attempting to install vanilla arch from scratch on my laptop.
 As I write this, it works well, really well.
 Everything installed correctly, complete with EFI boot, encrypted partitions and sleep state.

 Speaking to those who have installed arch before, they say _"oh, it's simple"_ and _"it only takes like 20 minutes"_.
 Both those statements are wrong!
-To go from booting into an arch ISO to a login shell of a remotely usable system took around 3 hours, and countless browser tabs.
+To go from booting into an arch ISO to a login shell of a remotely usable system took around three hours, and countless browser tabs.
 I hit a lot of hurdles which, in hindsight, I definitely should have seen coming, and almost certainly already knew.
 But if they tripped me up, they'll almost certainly have tripped someone else up.

 ## Gotchas

-So here's my 1 stop shop of the things which caught me up during the install and setup process.
+So here's my one stop shop of the things which caught me up during the install and setup process.
 Whilst I did this install on my [XPS 15], it's all pretty generic.

 ### Use a wired network